 Sural nerve entrapment

-How to diagnose a pinched nerve in the calf?
+How do we diagnose a pinched nerve in the calf?

 - MRI scan